romainx/back2code/content/post/effective-monitoring-and-alerting.md

 > - **Errors**: The rate of requests that fail.
 The failures can be explicit (e.g., HTTP 500 errors) or implicit (e.g., an HTTP 200 OK response with a response body having too few items).
 > - **Saturation**: How “full” is the service.
 This is a measure of the system utilization, emphasizing the resources that are most constrained (e.g., memory, I/O or CPU).
 Services degrade in performance as they approach high saturation.

-Or the **5 golden signals** if we add to that the measure of **availability** -- I wrote an [article](https://back2code.svbtle.com/the-4-golden-signals-1) about it.
+Or the **5 golden signals** if we add to that the measure of **availability** -- I wrote an [article][LK-1] about it.
 Despite these reservations, it is still useful to have it on hand to refer to it from time to time, but it is not a must have -- far from it.
 I would rather read with interest a recent book published by the same editor: *Practical Monitoring: Effective Strategies for the Real World*.

 **Slawek Ligus**, *[Effective Monitoring and Alerting](https://www.goodreads.com/book/show/17084113-effective-monitoring-and-alerting)* (O'Reilly, 2012)

+[LK-1]: {{< ref "post/the-4-golden-signals-1.md" >}}